Guest Behaviour, Safety and Security Policy

 The vessel’s staff / management team may refuse to serve alcoholic beverages to any guest(s) who does not consume alcohol responsibly.
 The management team may request proof of a guest’s age to verify that they are entitled to consume alcohol pursuant to this Policy.
 Any guest who violates this alcohol policy will be considered for action under section 6 of this Policy.

 Guests are permitted to bring alcoholic beverages on board for their own consumption in cabins/suites.
+This is limited to two bottles of wine per cabin.

 No guest under age 18 may possess or consume alcohol at any time while on board the vessel.

-Any guest who goes ashore and consumes alcohol (whether under the supervision of a parent/guardian or not, is responsible for ensuring they consume responsibly, in accordance with the laws of the country which they are in and retain their ability to recognise and avoid potentially dangerous situations when they return to the vessel.
+Any guest who goes ashore and consumes alcohol (whether under the supervision of a parent/guardian or not) is responsible for ensuring they consume responsibly, in accordance with the laws of the country which they are in and retain their ability to recognise and avoid potentially dangerous situations when they return to the vessel.

 Guests who violate any alcohol policy, including but not limited to underage drinking; providing alcohol to minors; possessing, concealing or attempting to conceal alcoholic items in their luggage, when boarding or while on board; engaging in alcohol drinking games; or failing to consume alcohol responsibly, will be considered for discipline under the provisions of this Policy.